 This is a great way to record your travels.
 You’re also safe in the knowledge that your memories won’t go missing – even if you mislay your journal or your backpack gets stolen.
 Plus, you just never know- your blog could be the next one to go viral!

 At the end of a trip, compiling all your photos is great fun.
 Turning these photos into a coffee table book is even better.

 In addition to Polarsteps, you can also create photo books through iPhoto, and other applications.

 The whole process is ridiculously easy.
 Select different templates of words and photos, and choose to include area-specific maps and other features.
 The books make great gifts, and you no longer have to worry about your tiny USB stick of photos disappearing during a move.

 Start by compiling all of your photos on a hard drive or online cloud, then take time to browse through and pick out your favourites.
 This is a perfect weekend activity if you’re looking to reminisce on your travels.
-Looking for a great travel photo book?
-Take a look at buying your own Adventure Book from Up the movie.
+Check out this fabulous leather-bound photo book to keep all your adventure snaps in one place.

 8. Send postcards

 Postcards can be bought and sent from any city in the world.
 You can send them to friends and family, or even collect them to adorn your fridge when you get home.